 7: Health Fair Activities and Events

 Your vendors and sponsors will provide some activities for health fair participants.
 But it's important to schedule some special events at certain times.
 Otherwise, your staff will do a once-through walk of the fair, and then call it a day.

 Schedule workshops, raffle drawings, and contests throughout the day to keep participation levels high throughout the event.
-Workshops can include proper form for weight lifting, preparing healthy snacks for work, and simple stretches to do at work.
+Workshops can include topics such as proper form for weight lifting, preparing healthy snacks for work, and simple stretches to do at work.

 8: Marketing Your Office Health Fair

 Do some internal marketing of your event well in advance.
 Not only will this build anticipation around the event, but it can also help avoid schedule conflicts with other events at work.
-Client visits or regular meetings could get redirected for another day, so as many of your employees can attend as possible.
+Client visits or regular meetings could get redirected for another day so as many of your employees as possible can attend.

 Get the word out to your employees through your internal marketing systems.
 Be sure to mention the possible prizes and giveaways to keep interest high.

 9: Organizing and Setting up Health Fair Booths